If you aren’t ready to get an agreement in principle, you can use a mortgage calculator to get an indication of how much you may be able to borrow.

 The mortgage lender will then check your credit file to gauge your financial status and calculate what it might be prepared to lend you.

-An AIP is not a formal mortgage offer, nor is it a guarantee that the lender will give you a mortgage in the future.
+A mortgage in principle is not a formal mortgage offer, nor is it a guarantee that the lender will give you a mortgage in the future.

 To do this, some lenders will perform a “soft” credit check, which means they do not need to ask your permission to do it and it will not affect your credit score.
 It’s essentially a background check to ensure the details you have provided are correct.

 However, some lenders may wish to do a full credit check before giving you an AIP and should ask your permission beforehand.